-Since medial and recreational marijuana are illegal in the state there is no legal implementation of a marijuana delivery service.
+Since medical and recreational marijuana are both illegal in the state there is no legal implementation of a marijuana delivery service.
 In fact, legalizing a delivery service is the least of North Carolina’s concerns as each new legislature doesn’t come close to making it into law.

 Store hours have not been outlined in any bill or draft in North Carolina.
 Therefore, it is unclear how North Carolina will restrict store hours or if they will at all.
 Since marijuana of any kind is still illegal in North Carolina, no stores are allowed to operate in any fashion.